TiBaff/qwen-termux/README.md

 • Communicates only via text (you can add photo generation, but it will weigh at least 20 GB, require 20-30 GB of RAM, and you will have to wait for half an hour or more)
 To install:
  1. Install qwen-termux: curl -fsSL https://raw.githubusercontent.com/TiBaff/qwen-termux/refs/heads/main/install.sh | bash
- 2. Install ollama: pkg install ollama
- 3. Launch ollama: ollama serve
+ 2. Launch ollama server: ollama serve
- 4. After launch the AI: python ~/ai/ai.py
+ 3. After launch the AI: python ~/ai/ai.py
    NOTE:
    This project may not work as it is in an early stage of development.
 Project status: In development.